any-docs/css/content/guides/grid_layout/line-based_placement/index.md

 ### The gap shorthand

-The two properties can also be expressed as a shorthand, {{cssxref("gap")}}.
+The two properties can also be expressed as a shorthand, `gap`.
 If you only give one value for `gap` it will apply to both column and row gaps.
 If you specify two values, the first is used for `row-gap` and the second for `column-gap`.

 ```css
 .wrapper {